Robert-JunWang/PeleeNet/README.md

 ```
 ## Results on ImageNet ILSVRC 2012
-The table below shows the results on ILSVRC 2012 val.
+The table below shows the results on the
+ImageNet ILSVRC 2012 validation set, with single-crop testing.

 | Model | FLOPs | # parameters |Top-1 Acc |FPS (NVIDIA TX2)|
 |:-------|:-----:|:-------:|:-------:|:-------:|